uutils/uutils.github.io/content/gsoc.md

     * Terts Diepraam (@tertsdiepraam on GitHub and @terts on Discord)
 2. **Get comfortable with uutils.** To find a good project you need to understand the codebase.
 We recommend that you take a look at the code, the issue tracker and maybe try to tackle some [good-first-issues](https://github.com/uutils/coreutils/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 Also take a look at our [contributor guidelines](https://github.com/uutils/coreutils/blob/main/CONTRIBUTING.md).
 3. **Find a project and a mentor.** We have a [list of potential projects](https://github.com/uutils/coreutils/wiki/GSOC-Project-Ideas) you can adapt or use as inspiration.
 Make sure discuss your ideas with the maintainers!
 Some project ideas below have suggested mentors you could contact.
 4. **Write the application.** You can do this with your mentor.
 The application has to go through Google, so make sure to follow all the advice in Google's [Contributor Guide](https://google.github.io/gsocguides/student/writing-a-proposal).
+Please make sure you include your prior contributions to uutils in your application.

 # Tips

 - Make sure the project is concrete and well-defined.
 - Communication is super important!
-- Try to tackle some simple issues to get familiar with uutils.
+- Try to tackle some issues to get familiar with uutils and demonstrate your motivation.

 # Project Ideas

 This page contains project ideas for the Google Summer of Code for uutils.
 Feel free to suggest project ideas of your own.

 [Guidelines for the project list](https://google.github.io/gsocguides/mentor/defining-a-project-ideas-list)